abdelrahmannagy1/restaurant_api/README.md

     CONNECTION LIMIT = -1
     IS_TEMPLATE = False;
 ```
+Change the respective config ie. username/password in Django's settings.py file in the DATABASES dict.

  ## Create Migrations:
  Use the following commands to create migrations for the database